The Cremation Process

 To Embalm or Not

 To embalm or not to embalm the body of a deceased loved one can be a complicated question, often emotionally charged, that, for best results, should not be left for a family to answer in the hours and days immediately after a death.
 To assure that a memorial ceremony or service is as meaningful and as dignified as possible, it is a good idea to have a plan for whether embalming is necessary or not well before a death.
 In fact, most family planning experts highly recommend that embalming be addressed specifically in a will – especially if the choice is not to embalm.
+Either way, the difficulty that families may experience in providing an answer to this question is one of the many reasons that pre arranging funeral decisions is very helpful - both emotionally and financially - to suriving loved ones.
 This article will discuss a few of the thoughts that experts commonly express on this topic that is so vitally important to the making of a memorable memorial.

-An important consideration in the question of whether to embalm or not may be surprising to many people: while embalming has been practiced in one form or another for centuries in cultures across the globe, in today's modern world, it is almost exclusively practiced in the developed, western world, particularly the United States, though it is gradually becoming more prevalent in Europe these days.
+An important consideration in the question of whether to embalm or not may be surprising to many people: while embalming has been practiced in one form or another for centuries in cultures across the globe (i.e. mummification of the body in the Ancient Egyptian culture), in today's modern world, it is almost exclusively practiced in the developed, western world, particularly the United States, though it is gradually becoming more prevalent in Europe these days.
 Many modern cultures, in fact, look upon embalming as a bit of a taboo practice, and some even strictly prohibit it for religious reasons.
 In these societies, embalming is seen as an unnatural and entirely unnecessary crime against the natural world, perhaps even God too.
 And, in recent years, many people even in the western world have come to share this opinion of embalming.
-Many consider it an entirely wasteful act, and some consumer's groups have taken to campaigning against it, making sure their clients are well aware that embalming is not required by law and that a memorial service without any embalming is entirely practical and acceptable in today's modern world.
+Many consider it an entirely wasteful act, and some consumer's groups have taken to campaigning against it, making sure their clients are well aware that embalming is not required by law and that arranging a memorial service without any embalming is entirely practical and acceptable in today's modern world.

 The bottom line is that embalming can be an excellent choice for families wishing to see their loved one presented one last time before mourners in the most attractive manor available.
 But it's also important to remember that a beautiful, loving, and up-lifting memorial service is possible without the use of embalming.
 So the choice is entirely up to the family members who have taken upon themselves the task of organizing a memorial service.
-And, whatever the choice, a moving memorial ceremony can certainly be shared by all.
+Regardless of the choice, a moving memorial ceremony can certainly be accomplished - and appreciated - by all, when a family is well aware of all of their memorial options.
+Being aware of one's various options can ensure a truly befitting tribute to a lost loved one.